SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 The default value is `300000` milliseconds (5 minutes).

-Recommendation: strongly recommended to set.
+Recommendation: strongly recommended to set `maxRenderTime` to `true`.
 Adjust according to your needs and expectation.

 **Note**: This option is available in the latest patch versions of 3.1.x and later.